 Degree or certificate candidates shall be required to file an application to graduate for each degree or certificate sought.
-Forms shall be completed and fees paid by dates posted by the Registrar.
+Forms shall be completed by dates posted by the Registrar.

-POLICY TOPIC: Code of Student Conduct
+NEW MEXICO JUNIOR COLLEGE BOARD POLICY Policy No. 704 SECTION: Student Services POLICY TOPIC: Code of Student Conduct